mkaz/working-with-go/_posts/functions.md

 ## Basic Function

 An example of a basic function accepting one parameter and no return value.
-The parameter type must be specified in the function defintion.
+The parameter type must be specified in the function definition.

 ```go
 func Echo(s string) {